aetropolski/Quora_Question_Pairs/README.md

 My model uses binary-crossentropy to measure the loss and is trained using the adam optimizer, which differs slightly from the model outlined in the paper which uses Adagrad as its optimizer.
 In their case, the problem was not a binary classification problem but rather assigned a similarity value between 1 and 5.
-However, as in the paper, we initialize the LSTM weights with small random
-Gaussian entries and we increase the forget gate bias.